 - 1. Click Company admins / SQL Logins > Delete SQL Server Logins. - 2.
-On the list of users: - · Select the check box for each user you want to delete from the SQL Server database. - Clear the check box for users whose access to the SQL Server database you want to maintain. - 3.
-Click [Update sysadmins].
+On the list of users: - Select the checkbox for each user you want to delete from the SQL Server database. - Clear the checkbox for users whose access to the SQL Server database you want to maintain. - Click [Delete SQL Login].